EMDR-Informed Trauma Therapy In Adelaide

 Key Components of a Session

-Throughout these sessions, clients may experience shifts in the emotional or physical sensations associated with the memory.
-These changes are important indicators of the reprocessing occurring during therapy.
+Throughout these sessions, clients may experience shifts in emotional responses, body sensations, thoughts, or beliefs associated with traumatic memories and distressing experiences.
+These changes may reflect the processing and integration of traumatic material within therapy.

 EDMR THERapy